 - Keep on cleaning systematically until you’re satisfied with the outcome.

-- Give your grip tape a final wipe with the towel or microfiber cloth to remove the remaining dirt.
+- Give your grip tape a final wipe with a towel or microfiber cloth to remove the remaining dirt.

 - For cleaning a skateboard’s grip tape, you must hold the soft wire brush properly.
 You may opt to use a pair of hand gloves to avoid getting scraped.

-- With this method, you use circular strokes to gently clean your grip tape.
+- With this method, you use circular strokes to clean your grip tape gently.

 - Apply more pressure for stubborn dirt, be mindful of bolted areas

-Apply a bit more pressure in case some of the dirt refuses to easily come off.
+Apply a bit more pressure in case some of the dirt refuses to come off easily.
 But, be careful of the bolted areas since you can damage the grip tape if you use too much force on these uneven sections.